Jo-Wilfried Tsonga: Early and personal life

-Tsonga was born on 17 April 1985 in Le Mans to a Congolese father, Didier Tsonga, a handball player and a French mother, Évelyne Tsonga.
-His father moved to France during the 1970s to fulfill his dreams of becoming a handball great, where he eventually met Évelyne and they married.
+Tsonga was born on 17 April 1985 in Le Mans to a Congolese father, Didier Tsonga, a handball player, and a French mother, Évelyne Tsonga.
+His father moved to France during the 1970s to fulfill his dreams of becoming a handball professional player.
+In France he eventually met Évelyne and they married.
 Tsonga is nicknamed Ali because of his facial resemblance to boxing legend Muhammad Ali.

-Tsonga has a younger brother (Enzo) who, much like Jo, has been inspired to play sports and is part of the French basketball program (junior).
-He also has an elder sister (Sasha) who is less involved with sporting ventures.
-His footballing cousin is Maël Lépicier who plays for Congo.
-Tsonga and Gaël Monfils developed a good friendship from a young age, when they enjoyed mimicking all the tennis greats of the past.
+His cousin is footballer Maël Lépicier who plays for Congo.

 Tsonga had a career-high ITF junior singles ranking of world No. 2, attained on 13 October 2003.
 He won the 2003 US Open boys' singles title.
 He reached four other singles semifinals of junior Grand Slam events.
 Marcos Baghdatis was a major rival of Tsonga on the junior tour.

-Tsonga started dating Noura El Shwekh (she is of Swiss nationality) from late 2014.
-She frequently accompanied him on the ATP tour while they were dating.
-In November 2016, Tsonga announced that the couple were expecting their first child.
-Their first child, a boy named Sugar, was born on 17 March 2017.
-Tsonga and El Shwekh married on 21 July 2018 in a ceremony held at the Château de Bagnols (fr), which was constructed in the 13th century and located in the department of Rhône.
-Pictures of the couple's marriage ceremony were posted on Tsonga's Twitter account on the afternoon of Monday, 23 July 2018 with the caption, "We are family".
+Tsonga started dating Noura El Shwekh in late 2014 Their first child, a boy, was born on 17 March 2017.
+Tsonga and El Shwekh married on 21 July 2018.

 Tennis career

-2003-2006: Junior US Open title and turning pro
+2003–2006: Junior US Open title and turning pro

 Tsonga played his first junior match in July 2000 at the age of 15 at a grade 2 tournament in the Netherlands.
 He had a very successful junior career; he won the US Open boys' singles title in 2003 by defeating Marcos Baghdatis in the final and he was a losing boys' singles semifinalist in the other three Grand Slam events in the same year.
 Tsonga reached his career-high boys' singles ranking of world no. 2 on 13 October 2003.